 - Debug Print element: The debug print element prints data to a device’s primary debug UART console.

-- XBee LTE CAT 1 element: The XBee LTE CAT 1 element is configured to work as intended by default, so none of its properties need to be changed.
-Likewise, it doesn’t need to be connected to any other element; if it’s included in the project it will work properly so long as the XBee modem is connected to the Arduino Mega.
+- XBee3 LTE CAT 1 element: The XBee3 LTE CAT 1 element is configured to work as intended by default, so none of its properties need to be changed.
+Likewise, it doesn’t need to be connected to any other element; if it’s included in the project it will work properly so long as the XBee3 modem is connected to the Arduino Mega.

-When the XBee LTE Cat 1 element is added to the canvas, notice that cloud elements (cloud event and cloud command) are then included into the toolbox.
+When the XBee3 LTE Cat 1 element is added to the canvas, notice that cloud elements (cloud event and cloud command) are then included into the toolbox.
 By adding a connectivity aspect to the project -- since the Arduino Mega doesn't natively contain a connection option -- these elements are now accessible for use.

 - TSYS01 element: The TSYS01 element reads temperature data from the weather shield’s onboard temperature sensor, and is also configured to work as intended by default so none of its properties need to be changed.